mozilla/addons-frontend/README.md

   [export/import](https://flow.org/en/docs/types/modules/) it like any other object.
 * Never import a real JS object just to reference its type.
 Make a type alias and import that instead.
-* Never add more type annotations then you need to.
-Flow is really good at inferring type information from standard JavaScript code.
-It will tell you if you need to add an explicit annotation for something.
+* Never add more type annotations than you need.
+Flow is really good at inferring types from standard JavaScript code; it will tell you when you need to add explicit annotations.
 * When a function like `getAllAddons` takes object arguments, call its type object `GetAllAddonsParams`.
 Example: